lemontron/lemontron/lemontron-rev-e/index.md

 layout: guide
 title: Introduction
 icon: home
-header_title: Lemontron
+banner: /assets/content/rev-e-beta.jpg
 ---

 {% include tip.html
 title = "Rev E is in private beta!
-The Rev E build guide does not exist!" tip = "What you see here is all there is.
-Please familiarize yourself with Rev A, then join the Discord to apply to be a beta tester." %}
+The Rev E build guide does not exist!" tip = "Please familiarize yourself with Rev A, then join the Discord to apply to be a beta tester." %}

 ## Difficulty